jpl-holmium/holcstore/README.md

     my_timeserie = datas[0]['data']
     last_updated = datas[0]['last_modified']

-# If you want to retreive all versions
+# If you want to retrieve all versions
 datas = YourStore.get_lc(key, client_id, combined_versions=False)
 # datas contains all timeseries linked to key

-# If you want to retreive a specific version
+# If you want to retrieve a specific version
 datas = YourStore.get_lc(key, client_id, version=1)
 ```